Alternatives to Rodenticides

 What to Do If You Find a Poisoned Bird of Prey

-If you find a possibly poisoned bird of prey in New York City, please call NYC Bird Alliance at 212-691-7483.
-Our organization will provide guidance over the phone and alert professional bird of prey rehabilitators to check on the bird.
-NEVER attempt to capture a large bird of prey unless you are a wildlife rehabilitator or are otherwise very experienced in handling raptors.
+NEVER attempt to capture a large bird of prey unless you are a wildlife rehabilitator.
 Raptor talons and bills are very sharp and strong, and can easily cause injury.
 The bird may also easily become injured in the rescue attempt.

 Red-tailed Hawks in Tree at Tompkins Square Park.
 Photo: <a href=\"http://www.gogginphotography.com/\" target=\"_blank\">Laura Goggin</a> "}" data-trix-content-type="undefined" data-trix-attributes='{"bold":true}' class="attachment attachment--content"> Red-tailed Hawks in Tree at Tompkins Square Park.
 Photo: <a href="http://www.gogginphotography.com/" target="_blank">Laura Goggin</a>

-Ask your landlord or building manager about the use of rodenticides in your building.
-Be an advocate for the use of non-poisonous methods of rodent control and the safe use of rodenticides.
+Talk to your landlord or building manager about rodenticide use in your building.
+Advocate for non-toxic pest control methods in your neighborhood.
 If you need to hire a pest management professional, ask for and choose one that has experience with Integrated Pest Management (IPM) services.
-IPM is a prevention-based pest control method that is less harmful to animals and people.

 Downloadable Rodent Control Resources